S. S. Rajamouli: Early life and background

-Rajamouli's grandfather was a wealthy landlord who owned 360 acres of land.
+Rajamouli's paternal grandfather was a wealthy landlord who owned 360 acres of land.
 By the time Rajamouli was 10 or 11 years old, they lost much of their wealth.
-As his father Vijayendra Prasad and uncle Siva Shakthi Datta were passionate about filmmaking, they sold most of their remaining assets and shifted to Madras (now Chennai) to make films.
+As his father Vijayendra Prasad and uncle Siva Shakthi Datta were passionate about filmmaking, they sold most of their remaining assets and shifted to Madras to make films.
 They started many films that went unfinished.
 They faced financial losses and started working as ghostwriters to make ends meet.
 Thirteen members of his extended family started living in a two-room apartment in Madras.
 Rajamouli recollects his family sitting together and making fun of themselves and their condition at the time, but they were never sad about it.

 Later Prasad established himself as a screenwriter with films like Bobbili Simham (1994) and Gharana Bullodu (1995).
 Wanting to make another film, his father then co-produced (along with Katragadda Prasad) and directed a film called Ardhangi (1996) with his life savings.
 Rajamouli recalls about that film:I was very actively involved in the project as an associate director.
 I felt that film was my child, even though I didn't direct the film.
 It was a miserable failure.
 My family went into a debt trap.
 It took us years to pick up and put the pieces together.
 All of that strongly stayed in my mind.
 That was a very low period for me.
 I then decided to never take anything for granted.
 It imbibed in me the work ethic to make everything perfect and interesting for the audience, no matter how small or unimportant that scene or shot might be.
 That lowest phase of my life taught me how I should work later on in my career.